 First off, Herbalife is a supplement company with products for weight-loss and overall health.
-The formulas contain protein, fiber, vitamins, minerals and, in some cases, caffeine.
-We could not find a complete list of ingredients for the program.
-There are four elements to quick-start – 1, 2, 3 and Herbal Tea Concentrate.
+The ingredients may include protein, fiber, vitamins, minerals and, in some cases, caffeine.
+There are four elements to quick-start: Formulas 1, 2 and 3 and Herbal Tea Concentrate.
 You have to take them all for optimal results, but at least they are portable.

 Herbalife entered the supplement market in 1980.
 You can order products from a member or via online retailers.
 We like Herbalife’s positive BBB rating and the length of time in the business, but read on…

 Tastes great but I had some minor stomach issues from this product.

 Price – “Too Much?”

 The first thing that caught our eye about Herbalife was the price.
 “Using meal-replacement shakes to lose weight is an effective option,” said our Research Editor.
 “The problem is that you will spend upwards of $92 to $95 each month and that’s just the starter package.”

 “Whatever you do, do NOT try Herbalife.
 It will drain your bank account and you will gain weight,” says a dieter.

 Another claims, “It’s an overpriced sugary weak protein powder.”

 We only think it is fair to share some positive comments from dieters who felt Herbalife was a value.
 One buyer says, “They get everything done that the other more expensive ones do at less than half the price.”

 Another claims, “I haven’t lost any weight but it the energy it gives me is worth the low price.”